 - no fee for the right cause, if I have time.

 It is possible that your text needs translation as well as editing in order to improve readability and facilitate understanding.
-For example, Romanian researchers may often lose themselves (and their readers) in extremely long, convoluted sentences.
+For example, an existing text may need editing in order to comply with new requirements.
+Also, Romanian researchers can sometimes lose themselves (and their readers) in long, convoluted sentences.
 To translate them into English as they are would require an effort not worth making.
 It would be better, even if potentially harder, to unpack and reconstruct the whole idea in a more reader-friendly way.

 In such a case, I may be able to work as an editor as well as a translator.
 Another option is for you to translate the text yourself and have my help only for editing and proofreading.

 Alternatively, if you are interested in developing your own scientific writing skills, you can involve me in your writing process from the start as your scientific writing coach.
 In such a case, we will discuss and negotiate the appropriate level of my involvement and corresponding fees.

 One more thing!

 Whether you decide to work with me or not, here is an important point to consider before contracting ANY translator.
 Paying for translation work is not like online shopping.
 If you expect quality, you have to make yourself available for questions, feedback, and support.
 This is especially so if you are a niche expert seeking translation of highly specialized texts.
 I would be wary of any translators who do not ask questions or require some input on your part, regardless of how famous or expensive they are.